 Christmas in Nancy is highlighted by the Saint Nicolas Day celebrations in the beginning of December.
 Until the New Year, several activities and events are organised to maintain the magic around the character of Saint Nicolas, including a Christmas market, elegant Christmas lights in the town centre and the grand Christmas tree standing on Place Stanislas.

-Christmas in Nancy truly starts with the Saint Nicolas celebrations which take place early December.
+Christmas in Nancy truly starts in late November.
+In time with the Saint Nicolas celebrations which take place early December.
 This major event in France’s north-east includes a great parade with over 30 floats.
 The procession starts from place Carnot, criss-crosses the streets of the old town before arriving on place Stanislas.
 There, Saint-Nicolas appears at the balcony of the City-Hall.

 Find out more about the celebrations of Saint-Nicolas in Nancy.

 A charming hotel at the heart of town!

 During my stay, I was accommodated at the Hôtel de Guise***, situated 18 rue de Guise in Nancy.

 You can’t find a better central place to explore the old town and the Saint-Nicolas’ markets and Christmas lights!

 As it names indicates, the hotel is situated in rue de Guise, just around the corner of the Grande-Rue and the Ducal Palace.
 Place de la Carrière is at 5 min walking distance.

 The hotel occupies a mansion from the Renaissance era with beautifully decorated rooms.